 Adolfo Poma earned his BSc in physics in Peru, then his MSc in computational physics at the University of Campinas (Brazil) in 2008 in the field of rare events.
 Next he moved to Germany for PhD studies at the Max Planck Institute for Polymer Research in Mainz under the supervision of Prof. Kurt Kremer and Prof. Luigi Delle Site (FU Berlin).
 In 2011, he moved to Rome and worked in the group of Prof. Giovanni Ciccotti at the University of “La Sapienza” in the calculation of the quantum free energy and in biomolecular simulations.
-In 2013, he was appointed as an assistant professor in the group of Prof. Marek Cieplak at the Institute of Fundamental Technological Research, Polish Academy of Sciences (IFTR PAS)., and has been affiliated with the Institute since 2018.
+In 2013, he was appointed as an assistant professor in the group of Prof. Marek Cieplak at IF PAN.
+Since 2018, he has been affiliated with IPPT PAN.
 His research is focused on the development of computational strategies for biophysical systems from single protein to their assemblies with emphasis on neurodegenerative diseases and recently in COVID-19.
 His in-house GoMARTINI model is able to capture the nanomechanics of protein complexes.
 This approach has been validated by all-atom simulations and recently in collaboration with single-molecule force spectroscopy leading groups in Europe the research has quantified molecular interactions that drives biological processes (e.g., receptor-cell interaction).

 COVID-19, nanomechanics, proteins, gomartini, plastic degradation, cellulose.